When people stop using birth control, they may experience side effects, including irregular menstrual cycles, cramping, acne, and weight changes.

 Just like the side effects of starting hormonal birth control, the side effects of stopping it are temporary.
 Most disappear over time without treatment.

-The 2020–2025 Dietary Guidelines for Americans, for example, clearly set activity- and diet-related targets for people by age group.
+The 2020–2025 Dietary Guidelines for Americans, for example, clearly set activity and diet-related targets for people by age group.

 Once a person stops using hormonal birth control, their menstrual cycle may return to how it was before the medication began.

-Learn how to manage heavy periods here.
+Learn how to manage heavy periods.

-It is especially important to consult a healthcare provider if periods do not return within 6 months of stopping hormonal birth control.
+It is especially important to consult a healthcare professional if periods do not return within 6 months of stopping hormonal birth control.
 If this happens, a person may require treatment to restore the regularity of their cycle.

 After IUD removal, a person should receive immediate medical care if they experience a fever, chills, or excessive vaginal bleeding.